 The package is quite heavy and weighs almost 35 kg.
 Therefore I recommend to transport the portable air conditioner by two persons to place it at the desired spot.
 The parts included in the package are not necessarily all needed, nevertheless, it is praiseworthy that De’Longhi has thought of all possibilities here.
 A window seal is not included.

-IMPORTANT: The delivery does not include window sealant for portable air conditioners for mounting on doors, windows or skylights.
+Note: The delivery does not include window sealant for portable air conditioners for mounting on doors, windows or skylights.
 This must be purchased separately.
 I have chosen the HOOMEE window sealing*, because it is also suitable for roof windows.

 In my opinion, a window seal is absolutely necessary because it greatly reduces the backflow of warm outside air into the air-conditioned room and discharges the warm air from the air-conditioning unit via the exhaust air hose to the outside.
 Below you will find a few suitable window seals.

-IMPORTANT: From my point of view, the supplied exhaust hose with approx. 1.2 meters is a little short and in my case it was not sufficient.
+Hinweis: From my point of view, the supplied exhaust hose with approx. 1.2 meters is a little short and in my case it was not sufficient.
 I would therefore recommend to buy an additional Exhaust hose* so that both can be connected afterwards.
 The diameter of the included hose is 125 mm.
 In the following you will find a small overview of different exhaust air hoses.

 Function and design of De’Longhi Pinguino PAC AN98 ECO